-Download USDA's "Your Next Move Gypsy Moth-Free" brochure to learn everything you need to know to safeguard your new community against gypsy moth and to comply with the law.
+Download USDA's "It's the Law: Before Moving, Check for the Gypsy Moth" factsheet and required checklist to learn everything you need to know to safeguard your new community against gypsy moth.

 You can save a forest or kill a forest.
 It all depends on your next move.